EarthByte/pyBacktrack/docs/pybacktrack_stratigraphy.rst

 .. note:: If the drill site thickness happens to exceed the total sediment thickness then no base layer is added,
           and a warning is emitted to standard error on the console.

+You can optionally write out an amended drill site file that adds this base sediment layer.
+This is useful when you want to know the basement depth at the drill site location.

+For example, backtracking the ODP drill site 699 (located on *ocean* crust):

+.. include:: ../pybacktrack/test_data/ODP-114-699-Lithology.txt
+   :literal:

+...generates the following amended drill site file:

+.. include:: ../pybacktrack/test_data/ODP-114-699_backtrack_amended.txt
+   :literal:

+...containing the extra base shale layer with a bottom age equal to the age grid sampled at the drill site and a bottom depth equal to the total sediment thickness.

+.. note:: To output an amended drill site file, specify the amended output filename using the ``-o`` command-line option
+          in the :ref:`backtrack <pygplates_backtrack>` or :ref:`backstrip <pygplates_backstrip>` module.

 .. _pygplates_lithology_definitions: